 So we talked about mindsets to adopt, what to say and about the fear around talking to strangers.

 You will learn this social skill step by step.
-Until you are absolutely strengthened by all your progress towards striking up a conversation with anyone!
+Until you are strengthened by all your progress, so you can strike up a conversation with anyone!

-This is the training schedule you are going to follow.
-You can always do a more advanced version of this if you’d like.
+This is the training program you can follow.
+You can always adjust and do a more advanced version of this if you’d like.

 - Week 1 – say hi to 3 random people every day